choefele/CCHMapClusterController/README.md

 See [Changes](https://github.com/choefele/CCHMapClusterController/blob/master/CHANGES.md) for a high-level overview of recent updates.

+Need to talk to a human?
+[Follow @claushoefele on Twitter](https://twitter.com/claushoefele).

 ## Getting started

 If you have your project set up with an `MKMapView`, integrating clustering will take 4 lines of code: